leekevinyg/edison/README.md

 <a name="UserGuide"></a>
 # User Guide

-Currently, the extension can be triggered by clicking on the extension icon in the top right of the chrome toolbar or by hitting "Command+Shift+O" on a Mac or "Ctrl+Shift+O" on Windows.
+The extension can be triggered by clicking on the extension icon in the top right of the chrome toolbar or by hitting "Command+Shift+O" on a Mac or "Ctrl+Shift+O" on Windows.

+Alternatively, the wakeword "Hey Edison" is available for a completely handsfree experience.

 The following commands are supported: